CMCLorg/CMCLorg.github.io/program.md

 ## Cognitive Modeling and Computational Linguistics (CMCL) 2018

 CMCL 2018 will have both oral presentations and poster presentations.
-Posters will be presented during one of the SCiL poster sessions and during a short session after the oral presentations.
+Posters will be presented during one of the SCiL poster sessions and during a short session after the oral CMCL presentations.

 Friday, January 05, 2-2:30: SCiL/CMCL Joint Poster Session
 Sunday, January 07, 9-12:00: CMCL Oral Presentations